Skip to main content

 Professional Meetings

-The resident is expected to attend ASHP Midyear Clinical Meeting / Vizient and Mountain States Conference (MSC), and will have the opportunity to attend the American College of Cardiology (ACC) Annual Scientific Sessions.
+The resident will attend Mountain States Conference (MSC).
+The resident may have the opportunity to attend the American College of Cardiology (ACC) Annual Scientific Sessions depending on the availability of department travel funds.

 Fringe Benefits